Sacaba massacre: Background

-Bolivia entered into a political crisis following the 2019 Bolivian general election.
+Bolivia entered a political crisis following the 2019 Bolivian general election.
 Opposition protesters denounced the candidacy of President Evo Morales, who was running for a fourth term, and claimed that he was benefiting from electoral fraud.
 Following a police mutiny, the initial conclusions of an OAS audit of the election, and public urging by the commander of the Armed Forces, Morales resigned on 10 November 2019.
-Supporters, including Morales' coca grower base in the Chapare region of Cochabamba department, immediately began protests denouncing his ouster as a military coup.
+Supporters, including Morales' coca grower base in the Chapare region of Cochabamba Department, immediately began protests denouncing his ouster as a military coup.
 Jeanine Áñez was sworn in as interim president on 12 November.

 Following the widespread police mutiny before the Áñez government took power, Colonel Jaime Edwin Zurita Trujillo became the Cochabamba departmental commander on November 8.
 Upon taking command, Zurita publicly supported a right-wing motorcycle gang and called for them to mobilize in opposition to pro-MAS attacks, including forming barricades.
 While Zurita was in command, police and military operated together following an operation called Plan Sebastián Pagador.
 On 11 November, security forces shot and killed Miguel Ledezma Gonzáles.
 The Interdisciplinary Group of Independent Experts (GIEI) concluded that from 12 to 14 November security forces acted with unnecessary and arbitrary force.
 Zurita threatened to "hunt" all those who tried to pass.